cy33hc/switch-ezremote-client/README.md

 ```

 ## Multi Language Support
-The appplication support following languages
+The appplication support following languages.

 The following languages are auto detected.
 ```